 You are making the decision.
 Think it through and avoid shortcuts.
 In the end, it pays to protect your home.
 The cost of hiring a pro may not be as high as you think, especially if you value your leisure time.
 Evaluate not only on the dollar estimate, but how confident the contractor appears.
 Get references and follow up on them.
 Ask those homeowners how long the project took, the crew’s professionalism, if they stayed on budget, and how happy they are with the results.

-The additional cost of hiring a professional painting contractor is justified by the quality of the craftsmanship and the knowledge they provide.
+The additional cost of hiring a professional painter is justified by the quality of the craftsmanship and the knowledge they provide.
 Better paint applied with craftsmanship lasts longer, and knowledgeable choices (such as color, texture, and specifications) help to ensure that the correct result is accomplished.